Congressional Art Competition

 If you would like more information on the annual Congressional District Art Competition contact our Monroe Office Manager, Cherie Phillips at Cherie.Phillips@mail.house.gov.

-Artwork will hang in the Cannon Tunnel for the duration of the exhibit.
+Winning artwork will hang in the U.S. Capitol for the duration of the exhibit.
 Students should only submit artwork they will not need for other purposes.